bernardlau171/COMP3335-project/General Training/step1.md

 Command:
 `git clone https://github.com/bernardlau171/docker-lamp`{{execute}}

-Now we go into the cloned file:
+Now we go into the cloned file:/n
 `cd docker-lamp`{{execute}}

 And start up the servers for the scenario using a virtualization software called docker.
 Note that it may take some time to set up: